Tuition & fees

-The EMDs’ software must have 44 MB of available space along with other Electronic Mobile Device Requirements (70 KB – PDF).
+The EMDs’ software must have at least 44 MB of available space along with other Electronic Mobile Device Requirements (70 KB – PDF).
 You can purchase your EMD at a vendor of your choice.

-The following requirements must be completed by August 1 before your first term of studies and dated the year of your acceptance:
+The following requirements have additional fees must be completed by August 1 before your first term of studies and dated the year of your acceptance:

 - Criminal Record Check and Vulnerable Sector Search

-- Workplace Hazardous Materials Information System (WHIMS) course
+- Workplace Hazardous Materials Information System (WHIMS) Certification

-Transferring, Lifting and Repositioning (TLR®) courses are available through Saskatchewan Polytechnic and the Saskatchewan Association for Safe Workplaces in Health.
+Transferring, Lifting and Repositioning (TLR®) courses are available through Saskatchewan Polytechnic.

 Nursing students are eligible to apply for government student assistance from both the federal and provincial governments.
-When applying for government student loans, you must indicate University of Regina as the school you attending.
+When applying for government student financial assistance, you must indicate University of Regina as the school you attending.

 - Saskatchewan students can apply for the Canada-Saskatchewan Integrated student loan program.